kankburhan/takeit/readme.md

 # TakeIt

-TakeIt is a blazing-fast subdomain takeover detection tool.
+TakeIt is a blazing-fast subdomain takeover detection tool inspired by [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz).
 With its intuitive CLI and updatable fingerprint database, TakeIt helps security professionals identify misconfigured subdomains that could be exploited.

 ## Key Features